stechmann/TonUINO/docs/README_EN.md

 ### Use audio messages from this repo

-You'll find the following folder structure in the repo, which contains the audio messages - created using Amazon Polly - in several different languages.
+You'll find the following folder structure in the repo, which contains the audio messages - generated using Amazon Polly - in several different languages.
 Please pick the language you want and put the folders **advert** und **mp3** on the SD card.

 ```
 +- audio-messages-polly